jeff4/bionotes.github.io/_comp/comp-notes.md

 * However, not seeing how to modify the color schemes for input versus output yet.
 * Next steps.
 Try seeing results with zsh.
 And try on ARM.

-## 8/17 sed
-* Tried duos of 'history', 'British', and 'local' in 4-test.md input file and used gsed command to remove them one at a time.
-Now need to have a generic regex that can remove n duplicated words.

-## 8/18 sed
-* After experimentation, I realized that using the **-r** flag to activate Extended Regular Expressions (ERE)  is critical to getting regex working well with gsed.
-* With that flag turned on, can use parentheses to create numbered capturing groups.
-For awhile, I could use gsed without the -r flag turned on; I was able to capture patterns in groups with parentheses just by making sure I properly escaped those parens with a backslash like so \\(.
-However, I got inconsistent results.
-* In the end, the best bet was to just turn on **-r** like this:
-		`gsed -nr 's#\b(\w+)\b \b\1\b#\1  ~~~ \1#gp' source.txt >out.txt`
-* The above example uses **-n** to suppress automatic printing.
-Other notes:
-	* The **gp** options at the end ensure respectively: (1) that all instances per line are executed on (globally), NOT just the first instance; and (2) p means print each line where a line matches indicated pattern and is worked upon.
-	* I'm using hash-marks (#) instead of the usual forward slash (/) as delimiters.
-	* I'm using **\\b** as word-boundaries.
-	* The '~~~' symbol shows how to visually see where i've inserted something into the doubled space.

 ## 8/19 sed
-* Next step, try doing case insensitive substitutions using ['s/the/the the/I' from this section](https://www.grymoire.com/Unix/Sed.html#uh-10a)
 * When using shuf to shuffle contents of /zhongwen, make sure to use the -o option to indicate output file, e.g., `shuf source.txt -o output.txt`

 ## 8/22
 * [Short blog post](https://utcc.utoronto.ca/~cks/space/blog/unix/UnixTechnologyAndIdea) about Unix as a technology and as an idea.
 [HN thread](https://news.ycombinator.com/item?id=37205536)
 * Purchased Peter Krumins' (catonmat) e-book [*Sed One-Liners Explained*](https://catonmat.net/sed-book).
 See Box.

-## 8/23 sed
-* Next two examples from [this 10 examples article](https://www.makeuseof.com/sed-examples/) that I referenced on 7/13.
-	1. Interesting and quick way to doublespace a single-spaced file. i.e., add a blank line after each line.
-		`gsed 'G' 1-indigenous-test.md >out.txt`
-	1. To add two blank lines in between each line, add another expression with a semi-colon.
-		`gsed 'G;G' 1-indigenous-test.md >out.txt`
-* Next several examples from [this 50 examples article](https://linuxhint.com/50_sed_command_examples/#s9) starting with Example #9.
-Referenced on 7/12.
-	1. In addition to defining ranges (i.e., only execute this for lines 5-20'), one can set a pattern to look for before executing the action.
-For example, the one-liner below will only replace lowercase 'the' with uppercase "THE' when the line contains "These" with a capital T.
-		`gsed -nr '/These/ s/the/THE/gp' 2-indigenous-test.md >out.txt`
-	1. Also, the pattern for 'These' can accept regex syntax.
-So if we want to execute this substitution on lines for both 'These' and 'these', we can search for (T|t)
-		`gsed -nr '/(T|t)hese/ s/the/THE/gp' 2-indigenous-test.md >out.txt`
-	1. Unfortunately, the initial pattern does not allow flags so something like `/These/i` would not work. *BUT* the i flag when added to the g (global) and p (print) flags will pattern match for case insensitive the/The.
-And it will be case-insensitive for 't', 'h', and 'e'.
-		`gsed -nr '/(T|t)hese/ s/the/THE/gpi' 2-indigenous-test.md >out.txt`
-	1. Conversely, if you want to apply something to all the lines that **don't** have a 'These' in it, you can just add a **!** flag like so /These/!:
-		`gsed -nr '/These/! s/the/THE/gpi' 2-indigenous-test.md >out.txt`

 ## 8/24
 * [HN thread on icons](https://news.ycombinator.com/item?id=37245530) referencing a Medium article.